9 Cheapest Prop Firms in 2026

 Fee refund policies also vary.
 Some firms give the challenge fee back with your first payout.
 Others make you wait until the fourth.
 Some do not refund at all.

 Then there are add-on costs.
-A handful of firms advertise low base prices but charge extra for things like higher profit splits, faster payouts, or the ability to hold trades over the weekend.
+A handful of firms advertise low base prices but charge extra for things like higher profit splits, faster payouts, or the ability to hold trades over the weekend aka swing trading prop firms.
 By the time you add what you actually need, the final price is no longer cheap.

 When comparing the cheapest prop firm challenges, you should look at the whole picture: fee, drawdown type, profit target, split, and what is included without paying extra.